Vitamins

 What are possible complications of pharyngitis and tonsillitis in a child?

-Complications of pharyngitis and tonsillitis are:
+Problems from pharyngitis and tonsillitis include:

-• Serious infections in the throat area
+• Serious infections in the throat area.

-• Fluid loss (dehydration) in the body from trouble eating and drinking
+• Fluid loss (dehydration) in the body from trouble eating and drinking.

-• Breathing problems from very large tonsils with tonsillitis
+• Breathing problems from very large tonsils with tonsillitis.

-• A sore throat, especially if it does not go away in a few days
+• A sore throat, especially if it does not go away in a few days.

-• A sore throat and other symptoms, such as a fever
+• A sore throat and other symptoms, such as a fever.

 Call 911

-Call 911 if your child has either of these:
+Call 911 if your child has:

-• Trouble breathing
+• Trouble breathing.

-• A severe sore throat and has trouble swallowing or breathing, is drooling, or has a stiff neck or neck swelling
+• A severe sore throat and has trouble swallowing or breathing, is drooling, or has a stiff neck or neck swelling.

 Key points about pharyngitis and tonsillitis in children